utcompling/topicmodel-eval/README.md

 If you have any problems running the code, please create [an issue](https://github.com/utcompling/topicmodel-eval/issues).

 It is possible that updates will be made to this repository (e.g. if there are any fixes or added documentation).
-To get the exact version that was used to complete the experiments done in the paper, check out the tag v1.0.
+To get the exact version that was used to complete the experiments done in the paper, check out the tag v1.0, or you can [download that tagged version directly](https://github.com/utcompling/topicmodel-eval/archive/v1.0.tar.gz).